Use Langflow as an MCP client

 http://localhost:7860/api/v1/mcp/sse

-- Connect the MCP Tools component's Toolset port to an Agent component's Tools port.
-If not already present in your flow, make sure you also attach Chat input and Chat output components to the Agent component.
+If not already present in your flow, make sure you also attach Chat Input and Chat Output components to the Agent component.

-- Test your flow to make sure the agent uses your flows to respond to queries: Click Playground, and then enter a prompt that uses a flow that you connected through the MCP Tools component.
+Test your flow to make sure the agent uses your flows to respond to queries.
+Open the Playground, and then enter a prompt that uses a flow that you connected through the MCP Tools component.

-- If you want the agent to be able to use more flows, repeat these steps to add more MCP Tools components with different servers or tools selected.
+If you want the agent to be able to use more tools, repeat these steps to add more tools components with different servers or tools.

 Name | Type | Description |